IT Governance Evidence Platform

 €99/month

-• SSL, DNS, and domain expiry monitoring
+• Daily checks: SSL, DNS, domain expiry, email authentication

 • Daily digest email